Menu Close

 I scan the grid again and find a row and a column with only 1 candidate remaining.
 I determine what these are and fill these in.
 Making good progress!

 Next, there are a few choices we have about what to solve next.
 I choose sub-grid 6.
 The reason I chose this sub-grid is because solving it would result in having the middle third of the Sudoku puzzle complete.
+I start identifying what numbers are missing from the sub-grid.

 I scan the associated columns to find what numbers to eliminate.
 I column 7, the number 4 can be eliminated as a candidate.
 In column 9, the number 5 can be eliminated as a candidate.